eimg/fairway-dev-container/OVERVIEW.md

 ### React Native & Expo Development

-This container supports React Native and Expo development.
-For optimal compatibility with both iOS simulator and Android emulator, you need to set the `REACT_NATIVE_PACKAGER_HOSTNAME` to your host machine's IP address.
+This container supports React Native and Expo development with pre-configured ports and environment settings.

-**Available Ports:**
+#### Available Ports
 - **8081**: Metro Bundler
 - **19000-19002**: Expo DevTools
 - **3000, 4000**: Development servers

-**Getting Your Host IP Address:**
+#### Network Configuration

+For optimal compatibility with both iOS simulator and Android emulator, you need to set the `REACT_NATIVE_PACKAGER_HOSTNAME` to your host machine's IP address.

+> [!NOTE]
+> React Native/Expo requires specific IP configuration because:
+> - iOS Simulator can access the development server via `localhost`
+> - Android Emulator uses `10.0.2.2` to access the host machine
+> - Setting your actual host IP address works universally for both platforms

+**Get your host machine's IP address:**

+Run the appropriate command in your host machine's terminal (not inside the container):

 **Windows:**
 ```bash